kaisdukes/quranic-corpus/docs/getting-started-tech.md

 # Getting Started - Tech

 **TL;DR**: The highly valuable Quranic Arabic Corpus site needs modernization.
 We've chosen React for the front end because of its popularity, which attracts more volunteers.
 The biggest issue we're facing is a bug in the infinite scroll feature.
-Even if you're new to our tech stack, tackling bugs is a fantastic way to learn.
+Even if you're new to the tech stack, tackling bugs is a fantastic way to learn.

 ### Tech Background